- Long-Range Planning at the Loading Dock and Inside the Plant: 8 Solutions for Industrial Safety and Productivity

 Safety is first and foremost at the loading dock.
 And it’s a productive loading dock that ultimately leads to a healthy bottom line for an organization.
 Smart equipment and technology are making their way into the everyday operations at the dock, including applications that can help with common communication challenges in the busy logistics environment.

-Using a software application like Dok-Vu®, shipping and receiving personnel can coordinate and manage deliveries from a paperless platform that gives alerts to stakeholders like truck drivers and material handlers, in real time, to help keep loading docks and logistics staff fully utilized.
+Using a software application like our Dock Management Software, shipping and receiving personnel can coordinate and manage deliveries from a paperless platform that gives alerts to stakeholders like truck drivers and material handlers, in real time, to help keep loading docks and logistics staff fully utilized.
 This can even help reduce detention and demurrage charges.

-Additionally, the Dok-Chat® text messaging software allows the logistics office to communicate check-in information to carriers.
+Additionally, the Dock Communication Text Messaging Software allows the logistics office to communicate check-in information to carriers.
 Drivers receive dock assignment, load complete confirmation and more from the comfort of their heated cab instead of having to get out in snowy and slippery conditions in the yard.

 Help Improve Safety and Productivity